 Level 4 – This level of service would include access to the full range of TeleCareLine sensors and detectors to address needs, including safer wandering equipment and also the Mobile Response Service (£12.00 per week).

-For further information or to request an assessment contact Hillingdon Social Care Direct on 01895 556633 or complete our online form and a TeleCareLine Officer will contact you to discuss your application further.
+For further information or to request an assessment contact Hillingdon Social Care Direct on 01895 556633 or complete our online form by clicking here and a TeleCareLine Officer will contact you to discuss your application further.

 To ensure the equipment is operating appropriately you are advised to test the pendant at least once a month by pressing the button to activate an alert.